ynnna/costau_byw/README.md

     source env_cost/bin/activate

 After activating the enviornment install all the packages in the requirement text file.

     pip install -r requirements.txt
-To be able to reproduce the notebooks, the clwstwr package needs to be installed locally.
+To be able to reproduce the notebooks, the costau_byw package needs to be installed locally, using this command:

     pip install -e costau_byw